 Fancy a spot of crazy golf in London?
-We’ve found fifteen fun and quirky mini golf courses for you to try.
+We’ve found seventeen fun and quirky mini golf courses for you to try.

 In recent years, pop-up crazy golf courses have become a bit of a ‘thing.’
-There are no fewer than eleven dotted throughout central London, on rooftops, in abandoned WW2 bunkers, shopping malls, parks and beer gardens.
+They’re dotted throughout central London, up on rooftops, in abandoned WW2 bunkers, shopping malls, parks and beer gardens.
 Or head to the outskirts of the city where you can find giant open-air courses with up to 36 holes – and if someone hasn’t had a tantrum after all those, you really aren’t trying.

 ⛳️ Inner London Crazy Golf ⛳️

 For big fun in small spaces, Plonk have set up shop in a variety of pubs across London.
-You can try their psychedelic glow-in-the-dark course at the Four Thieves in Battersea, or go play at the People’s Park Tavern in Hackney, or the Duke of Edinburgh in Brixton.
-It’s £9 for two trips around the course, so you can challenge your mate to a rematch if you’ve been absolutely robbed.
-And when you’re all done, well – you’re in a pub!
-Brilliant.
+You can try their psychedelic glow-in-the-dark course at the Four Thieves in Battersea, the People’s Park Tavern in Hackney, at Peckham Levels, The Victoria Tavern in Islington, and their brilliant BYOB courses in Camden Market and Shoreditch (you know, just to add another challenge to your putting game).
+Oh, and since they’re all either in or next to a pub, you can grab a celebratory/commiseration drink when you’re all done.

 For a classy outdoor putting experience on a rain-free day, pay a visit to one of three Putt In The Park locations at Battersea Park, Acton Park or Wandsworth Park.
 They have clubhouse cafés and, by virtue of their park locations, are the perfect complement to an after-game picnic.
 You can even take a Google tour of the courses on their website!
-Book a slot now with Fever for Battersea, Acton, or Wandsworth.
+Book yourself a slot via their website.

 These two multi-million pound courses are a joy to putt on.
 Swingers in the City is based in a WW2 bunker almost directly underneath the Gherkin, while Swingers West End takes over part of a former department store off Oxford Circus.
-Both venues offer two luxurious nine-hole courses to choose from, along with street food from some of London’s best vendors, such as Patty an Bun and DF Mexico.
+Both venues offer two luxurious nine-hole courses to choose from, along with street food from some of London’s best vendors, such as Patty & Bun and Breddos Tacos.
 It’s very la-di-da, although due to the free-flowing cocktails, strictly for adults only.
-See our full Swingers Crazy Golf review.
+See our full review of Swingers here.

 Their first crazy golf course was literally built out of random junk.
 But their swizzy current set up, in the Truman Brewery off Brick Lane, delivers no fewer than FOUR nine-hole grungy mini golf courses with lots of UV paint, weird sculptures and even a hall of mirrors, while a bar serves up all your favourite drinks.
 (There are also a lot of puns that don’t really make any sense!)
 Again, this one’s just for grown-ups, folks.

 OK, sure, it’s actually croquet, but we’re throwing it in, because it’s a competitive game of hitting balls with sticks.
-It’s on the roof of Tobacco Dock in Wapping throughout the summer.
-Find out more on their website.
+Another seasonal affair, it’s on the roof of Tobacco Dock in Wapping throughout the summer.
+Find out more here.